ahwilms/terraform-example-foundation/5-app-infra/README.md

 </tr>
 <tr>
 <td>5-app-infra (this file)</td>
-<td>Deploy a simple [Compute Engine](https://cloud.google.com/compute/) instance in one of the business unit projects using the infra pipeline set up in 4-projects.</td>
+<td>Deploy a [Compute Engine](https://cloud.google.com/compute/) instance in one of the business unit projects using the infra pipeline setup in 4-projects.</td>
 </tr>
 </tbody>
 </table>